 “The city council was not unaware that they were splitting up the Cambodian community up [then] three ways,” he said.

-Since the city’s charter bases redistricting data on the decennial census, which will recorded again in 2020, the next opportunity to redistrict would be in 2021, Lee said.
+Since the city’s charter bases redistricting data on the decennial census, which will be recorded again in 2020, the next opportunity to redistrict would be in 2021, Lee said.
 But members of Equitable Redistricting for Cambodian Community are hoping for a win by 2020 because council seats will be up for election then.

 “In 2021, should the number warrant a redistricting, the City Council would have a chance to look at the redistricting criteria and provide direction on what they would want to achieve as part of the process,” Lee added.

-Now, as the city enters a new generation, Long Beach Cambodians are pushing harder to make their voices heard politically and want to see see their community reunited under one voting district.
+Now, as the city enters a new generation, Long Beach Cambodians are pushing harder to make their voices heard politically and want to see their community reunited under one voting district.

 “If it happens in my generation, I would be so grateful to live among my own people with the desire to work hard in this community and build this community,” Sron said in Khmer.